EtiennePASSOT/SQA-assignment-group9/README.md

 **Indicators of non-performance**

-Beware of non-performance indicators that can be a brake on au pair programming.
+Beware of non-performance indicators that can be a brake on pair programming.
 When training pairs, it is important to choose the employees who will work together according to the objectives of the activity.

 * Silence: Pair programming requires you to program aloud and share your point of view with your partner.
 Persistent silence indicates a lack of collaboration.
 * Disengagement: One member loses interest in the project and goes about his or her business.